-To undelete a selected deleted object from the project (including the whole subtree containing all its children and all deleted parents on the path to the document root), click Edit and select Delete, or press CtrlDelete.
+To undelete a selected deleted object from the project (including the whole subtree containing all its children and all deleted parents on the path to the document root), click Edit and select Delete Objects, or press CtrlDelete.
 You can also click the toolbar button.

-To permanently remove (purge) selected deleted objects (including their deleted subtrees) press Edit, mouseover Purge, and select Purge Selected, or press CtrlShiftDel.
+To permanently remove (purge) selected deleted objects (including their deleted subtrees) press Edit, mouseover Purge Objects, and select Purge Selected, or press CtrlShiftDel.
 Note: Purging a deleted object also removes all deleted children, but does not work on non-deleted objects.

 To purge all deleted objects in the current document, select Purge All from the Purge drop-down.

 You can copy objects into the application clipboard and paste them into the same or another document.
 Each pasted object is assigned a new ID and is placed into the tree structure of the target document.

 To copy the selected objects into the application clipboard, click Edit and select Copy, click icon in the toolbar, or press CtrlC.

 To paste copied objects from the application clipboard, click Edit and select Paste, click icon in the toolbar, or press CtrlV.
 In the Paste popup menu, select whether you want to copy the values of custom attributes, attachments, or copy object links.
 And specify the location of the pasted objects here:

 Select the Link to Origin option to link each new copy to its origin.
 To display the links between a copy and its origin and all links inherited from the origin, click Edit and select Preferences.
 From the dialog, choose Show origin and inherited links.
 For more information, see Copy or Inherit Links.